redhat-plumbers-in-action/storypointer/README.md

 Simple CLI tool that provides an interactive interface to quickly set priority and story points for your JIRA issues.
 No need to open the JIRA web interface.

+StoryPointer uses base JQL query to fetch issues that are not closed and have no story points or priority set - `("Story Points" is EMPTY OR priority is EMPTY) AND status != Closed`.
+The query can be customized using the CLI command options or by setting ENV variables.

 ## Usage

 Make sure to store your JIRA Personal Access Token (PAT) in the `~/.config/storypointer/.env` or `~/.env.storypointer` file: